• Skip to primary navigation

 • Prepare your electric smoker to 300 degrees Fahrenheit according to manufacturer's directions.

-• Place meatballs on smoker.
-Smoked for 30-40 minutes or until internal temperature is 165 degrees Fahrenheit.
+• Place meatballs on smoker grates.
+Smoke for 30-40 minutes or until internal temperature reaches 165 degrees Fahrenheit.

 • Remove from smoker.